skypjack/entt/docs/md/meta.md

 ```

 There exists also an overload of the `resolve` function to use to iterate all
-the reflected types at once.
-It returns an iterable object that can be used in a
+reflected types at once.
+It returns an iterable object to be used in a range-for
-range-for loop:
+loop:

 ```cpp
 for(auto &&[id, type]: entt::resolve()) {